NetRecipes/NetRecipes.github.io/content/courses/dapr-aspire/state-management.md

 > Note the same password is configured in yaml file.

 Now, when you run, both `/write` and `/read` endpoints works as before.
 Nothing changed.
 Or, that's how it appears.
-But when you `write` state value, you can see it is actually written in the `Redis` instance, by visualizing with integrate `Redis Insight`, accessible from `Aspire Dashboard`.
+But when you `write` state value, you can see it is actually written in the `Redis` instance, by visualizing with integrated `Redis Insight`, accessible from `Aspire Dashboard`.

 ![Redis Insight](https://i.ibb.co/b5nFbBWQ/state-management-redis-insight.png)

-This is the power of abstraction I love about `DAPR` — no implementation changes, just a configuration switch.
+This demonstrates `DAPR`'s powerful abstraction layer — no implementation changes, just a configuration switch.

 No implementation changes, just switch to any supported `DAPR` [State Stores](https://docs.dapr.io/reference/components-reference/supported-state-stores/), without changing implementation logic or boilerplate.
 You don’t even need a different NuGet package.

-One can argue, I need to make changes in `Aspire`'s AppHost project, but that's not implementation.
-That's orchestration, just like `Docker-Compose`.
+Changes to the `AppHost` project are orchestration concerns, not service implementation — similar to how `Docker Compose` manages container configuration.

 ---